michhar/michhar.github.io/docs/convert-pytorch-onnx.md

 ## Using a Custom Model Class and Weights File

-The Python look something like:
+The Python looks something like:
 ```python
 import torch
 import torch.onnx